VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 - Improved Override Fork Point dialog: inapplicable options are hidden, placeholders are no longer displayed.
 - Fixed an error with a too long GitHub URI when reporting exceptions in the plugin.
 - Fixed a too short traverse info dialog.
+- Clarified Slide In dialog: a branch to slide in can be created on the spot

 ## v3.3.0
 - Added the interactive traverse feature.